How would the police have reacted if Black people stormed the Capitol?

 Despite the violence and chaos of Wednesday, Congress went home the following morning.
 High-ranking officials in the Democratic party have called for the removal of Trump, but it still seems unlikely that the elected officials who incited the insurrectionists will face any real consequences.
 And who knows what will happen, in the end, to the Inciter-in-Chief?
 If history is any indication, failing to hold white supremacists accountable for the violence they inflict, just makes the country more vulnerable to another attack.
 And it’s often been observed that Trumpism will long outlast Trump—indeed it preceded him by another name.

 It is American tradition to kneecap anyone who attempts to dismantle white supremacy.
 For the thousands of white insurrectionists, scaling the Capitol and flying Confederate symbols nearly 200 years after losing the Civil War, when Trump finally spoke, he did not condemn their actions.
-Instead of demanding an end to the siege, instead of uttering the requisite, “This isn’t who we are” bromides, Trump released a mawkishly sentimental video message.
+Instead of demanding an end to the siege, instead of uttering the requisite “This isn’t who we are” bromides, Trump released a mawkishly sentimental video message.
 “Go home,” he said in a pathetic, more-in-sadness-than-in-anger non-attempt to slow down the violence he’d encouraged.
 “We love you.”